All Episodes

 But if you're a member of the Obama administration or friends of Bill and Hill, you get a free pass on everything.

-And this is why Americans uh have come to distrust and indeed fear their own government, especially the FBI and the Department of Justice.
+And this is why Americans have come to distrust and indeed fear their own government, especially the FBI and the Department of Justice.

-Don't talk, call the nearest lawyer.
+Call the nearest lawyer.

-Uh, do not hand over documents.
+Do not hand over documents.

 Well, what if you don't recall?

-This is an important day in your life, the day you had worked, you know, well over a year pounding out every word alone in your book, because I watched you do it, your your office is two doors down from mine.
+The day you had worked, you know, well over a year pounding out every word alone in your book as I watched you do it.

-And every day I saw you working and working and working.
+I saw you working and working and working.

-And I said, Do you remember the conversation that we had that day?
+And I said, do you remember the conversation that we had that day?

 And your answer is no.